YueMi-Development/MC-MMO-Mobs/README.md

-# Minecraft Plugin Templates
+# MC-MMO-Mobs

-This is a repository templates For Minecraft Plugins using gradle.
+An Minecraft Plugin That Implement MMO Games Mechanics On Mobs

 ---